woupiestek/rlox/log.md

 Wanted to build a vm, didn't like C, did something in typescript, but without the garbage collector.
 Retry it in a more interesting language.

+### considerations

+The runtime structure becomes different, with no functions in managed memory.

+- the class declaration is reinterpreted as the construction of an object that contains methods, and the actual constructor.
+- instantiation links to the constructor instance instead of the class.
+- the bound method is roughly the same, though, just another instance pointing to the object and method
+- finally closures: they might get hidden classes to hold a single method.

+I am unsure how the upvalue stuff works in clox, but the data structure suggest that they are linked to individual members of a class, rather than to the class.
+This implies duplication: it is the class that closes over those variables, and the methods are part of the class.
+This translates into the following variation:

+- class: (upvalues[], functions{})
+- closure: (upvalues[], function)
+- instance: (class, values{})
+- bound_method: (instance, function)

+Is there something about the semantics of Lox i've misunderstood?
+How could a method ever be more than function?
+At least with the bound method, one can argue that the chain is needlessly long, but then the solution is to With the class, maybe that is my mistake... though I miss where the upvalues are otherwise.

+A simple test seems to demonstrate that methods can close over variables.

+### what actually happens

+So all functions are stored as constants in chunks, and only the byte that points to the constant actually makes to to the stack.

+Okay, the test seems to show that method can close over variables, but the data structure show classes don't.
+So it looks like one way or another, we are attaching upvalues to individual methods which are then added to classes as closures. let's inspect method calls.
+Yes, the vm casts methods to closures upon calling.

+### bound methods again

+Why aren't they just pairs of objects and method names?
+I guess pulling out the closure is just faster.

+### reconsidering chunks etc.

+So the chunk contain the code of a single function, which is also the only place where the upvalue count is stored.
+I think that explains it.

+We could use a data structure that is more like a class, and add anonymous/eponymous classes where closures show up.
+It would is interesting to consider sharing a constant table between all methods, though maybe the methods ought to be in the constant table.

 ## 2023-05-13